complexphoton/MESTI.m/README.md

 ```
 shows that the number of threads used (#OMP) is 4.
 Since MESTI.m uses the serial version of MUMPS without MPI, #MPI is always 1.

-On an Apple Silicon Mac, wee typically compile MUMPS by linking to Apple's vecLib for the BLAS library, without multithreading.
+On an Apple Silicon Mac, we typically compile MUMPS by linking to Apple's vecLib for the BLAS library, without multithreading.
 See details in the [MUMPS installation](./mumps) page.

 ## Examples